Stefano Utoikamanu: 2022

 On 31 January, he extended his existing contract that was until the end of 2023, for a further two seasons, keeping him at the club until the end of the 2025 season.
-On 29 March, it was announced that Utoikamanu would miss six to eight matches with an ankle injury which occurred during the clubs loss to the New Zealand Warriors.
+On 29 March, it was announced that Utoikamanu would miss six to eight matches with an ankle injury which occurred during the club's loss to the New Zealand Warriors.

-In round 9, he made his return to the side against Manly but was sent to the sin bin for a professional foul during the clubs 36-22 loss at Brookvale Oval.
+In round 9, he made his return to the side against Manly but was sent to the sin bin for a professional foul during the club's 36-22 loss at Brookvale Oval.

 Utoikamanu played a total of nine games for the Wests Tigers club in the 2022 NRL season as they finished bottom of the table and claimed the Wooden Spoon for the first time.